lukasbestle/flexisel/README.md

 ## Why

 You all know these huge jQuery carousel plugins, right?
-Besides these 20kB or even more, you also have to include jQuery in your site.
+Besides these 20kB or even more, you also have to include jQuery on your site.

-I found out that I don't need jQuery in my daily life - it would make my life easier but I really don't like overhead.
+I found out that I don't need jQuery in my daily life - it would make my life a bit easier but I really don't like overhead.

-So I decided to write basic JS libraries not requiring any other libraries.
+Don't get me wrong: Using jQuery can make sense, but not for sites that otherwise don't use much JavaScript.

-Also, I want to learn advanced JS, so building this without jQuery was good for me (see "Feedback" below).
+So I decided to write basic JS libraries without any dependencies.

 Flexisel is the first library in this series.
-I also released [Flexibox](https://github.com/vis7mac/flexisel), a lightbox library.
+I also released [Flexibox](https://git.lukasbestle.com/flexijs/flexibox), a lightbox library.

 ## Features